Guide: Types of fostering

 Unaccompanied Asylum Seeking Children

-We urgently need more foster carers to look after unaccompanied asylum seeking children as part of the National Transfer Scheme.
+We need more foster carers to look after unaccompanied asylum seeking children as part of the National Transfer Scheme.
 Some of the children and young people need short-term emergency placements, whilst others will be looking for longer term foster care.

 To date the majority of young people needing foster care are male teenagers, aged 14 to 17 years old, and from a range of countries across the Middle East and East Africa.
 Most speak little or no English, may have travelled for many months before arriving here and will have experienced traumatic events.

-We’re looking for foster carers who are highly resilient, patient & understanding.
+We’re looking for foster carers who are highly resilient, patient and understanding.
 Part of the role is to prepare these young people for independent living and support their emotional, language and cultural needs.
 We’ll help support you with specialist training, and links to volunteers with skills to help the young people integrate.

 If you are interested in fostering unaccompanied asylum seeking children and young people you will need to follow the normal application process; you can read our steps to fostering here.